-Most cases of urticaria will not need to be treated as the symptoms are mild and the condition often gets better on its own within a few days.
+Most cases of urticaria don't need treatment, because the symptoms are usually mild and often get better within a few days.

-Your GP may prescribe corticosteroid tablets, although you should return to your GP if the symptoms get worse or treatment hasn't worked after two weeks.
+Go back to your GP if your symptoms get worse or if the treatment hasn't worked after two weeks.

-Antihistamines block the effects of histamine, so they should stop the symptoms of itchiness and reduce the rash.
+Antihistamines block the effects of histamine, helping to stop the itchiness and reduce the rash.
 Examples of antihistamines include:

-Modern antihistamines do not cause drowsiness in most people, but there are some exceptions.
+For most people, modern antihistamines don't cause drowsiness, although there are some exceptions.
 See how you react to the antihistamine before driving or operating heavy machinery.
-Modern antihistamines may cause drowsiness if taken with alcohol.
-Always read the information leaflet for your medication.
+Antihistamines may also cause drowsiness if taken with alcohol.
+Always read the information leaflet that comes with the medication.